[Video] What Are My Options If A Merchant Cash Advance Lender Is Harassing Me?

 The Bankruptcy Solution

 The last option, the most extreme option, is bankruptcy.
-Maybe it's personal, maybe it's business — either bankruptcy option we'll bring an immediate end — a definitive stop — with federal protections if creditors are harassing you and trying to collect from you, and you're worried that you or your business may not survive this process.
+Maybe it's personal, maybe it's business.
+Either bankruptcy option we'll bring an immediate end — a definitive stop — with federal protections if creditors are harassing you and trying to collect from you.
+If you're worried that you or your business may not survive this process, don't hesitate to reach out to us.

 Every situation is unique.
 If you have questions, contact our office.
 We'd love to help you.